How to Get Medicare Clients: 9 Channels Ranked by Cost and Risk

 - Weeks 8–12: Layer a referral ask into every service call and measure cost per enrollment by channel.
 Cut what doesn’t pay.

 The agents who win don’t chase every channel.
 They pick three, measure cost per enrollment ruthlessly, and stay compliant enough to keep their contracts.
 If you’d like an operator to look at your current numbers and tell you where the money is leaking, request a free marketing audit and we’ll map the channels to your market.
-To see these channels compound on a real book, read our Medicare agency case study.
+To see these channels compound on a real book, read our Medicare agency case study or the full set of documented client case files.
+Two audiences inside this market are worth their own creative rather than a translated version of the same ad: veterans aging in with VA coverage they still have to coordinate around, covered in marketing to veteran and military families, and Spanish-dominant households, covered in bilingual insurance agent marketing.